polterguy/polterguy.github.io/tutorials/database-crud/index.md

 # Database CRUD operations

-This is going to be a _"different"_ tutorials, since instead of creating code ourselves, we will use Magic to generate our code, and instead analyze what Magic did afterwards.
+This is going to be a _"different"_ tutorial, since instead of creating code ourselves, we will use Magic to generate our code, and instead analyze what Magic did afterwards.
 If you haven't done this already, then generate a backend wrapping your _"babelfish"_ database.
-If you are using SQL Server you can still follow the tutorial by generating the _"northwind-simplified"_ database instead, and look the the code generated for any of the tables from this database.
+If you are using SQL Server you can still follow the tutorial by generating the _"northwind-simplified"_ database instead, and look at the code generated for one of the tables from this database instead.

 ## Creating your database